Supernova3339/changerawr/README.md

 ## 📄 License

-Sponsorware License - see [LICENSE](LICENSE) for details.
+Non-Commercial Open Source License - see [LICENSE](LICENSE) for details.

-This project is sponsorware, meaning you're free to use and modify the code, but you cannot create competing commercial services from it.
+Changerawr is open source and free to use, modify, and fork (including closed-source versions).
+You can use it commercially in your business, but you cannot profit from selling the software itself or charge users for access to it.
+All features remain free forever.

 ## 🙋‍♂️ Support